 The seeds of the Jewish Historical Society of South Carolina (JHSSC) were sown in 1993 at a panel discussion sponsored by the Jewish Studies Program at the College of Charleston.
 The topic under consideration was Jewish life in small towns across South Carolina, and panelists spoke with a sense of urgency about the decline of the communities where they grew up and, more generally, about the disappearance of the small-town Jew.
 The only way to preserve living memories of this once vigorous element of the Jewish Diaspora was to start recording oral history interviews immediately.
 In April 1994 the Historical Society was formally inaugurated for the express purpose of encouraging the collection, study, and interpretation of South Carolina Jewish history and to increase awareness of that heritage among Jews and non-Jews.

 JHSSC meets twice a year in different cities and towns across South Carolina, publishes a biannual magazine, and maintains an active website.
-Membership has grown over the past 20 years to approximately 450.
+Membership has grown over the past 25 years, now surpassing 500.
 In partnership with local communities, the Society sponsors historical markers at sites of Jewish interest.
 Its statewide survey of Jewish burial grounds, accessible on this site, continues to expand, as additional tombstones are photographed and genealogical information discovered.
 Photographs and indexes of memorial plaques in South Carolina synagogues also serve to keep the names of our ancestors alive.

 Membership in the Society is open.
 We encourage you to Click Here to join.

 Pearlstine / Lipov Center for Southern Jewish Culture brings together the resources of the Jewish Studies Program, the Jewish Heritage Collection, and the Jewish Historical Society of South Carolina.
 Activities include speakers, film screenings, online exhibitions, and a research fellowship program.

 The Jewish Heritage Collection at the College of Charleston